rafaelsampa/rafaelsampa/README.md

 # Little bit about myself
 - 👋 Hi!
 I’m @rafaelsampa
-- 👀 I’m interested in computer science as a whole, focusing in java and C.
+- :earth_americas: I’m interested in computer science as a whole, focusing in java and C.
-- 🌱 I’m currently learning Java and C languages at University.
+- :pushpin: I’m currently learning Java and C languages at University.
 Moreover learning how to use Kotlin to future use in Android studio.
-- 💞️ I’m looking to collaborate on anything that enriches my knowledge, I often find fun in the process of learning something new, whatever it is.
+- :telescope: I’m looking to collaborate on anything that enriches my knowledge, I often find fun in the process of learning something new, whatever it is.
 - 📫 How to reach me rafaelssampaiobr@gmail.com